Lakenheath/Bentwaters Incident

 This was a dry, largely clear night with, observers noted, an unusually large number of shooting stars, associated with the Perseid meteor shower.

-A T-33 trainer from the 512th Fighter Interceptor Squadron, crewed by 1st Lieutenants Charles Metz and Andrew Rowe, was directed to investigate the radar contacts, but saw nothing.
+A T-33 trainer from the 512th Fighter Interceptor Squadron, crewed by 1st Lieutenants Charles Metz & Andrew Rowe, was directed to investigate the radar contacts, but saw nothing.

 No visual sightings of the objects were made from Bentwaters in this period with the exception of a single amber star like object which was subsequently identified as probably being Mars, then low in the southeast.